thomasdstewart/rpi-benchmarks/README.md

 ```

 ### Cooling
-During the Benchmark the fact that Raspberry Pi 4 boards run a lot hotter showed.
-I wanted to run the test with different hardware configurations that might influence the final deployment.
+During the Benchmark the fact that Raspberry Pi 4 boards run a lot hotter than Raspberry Pi 3 boards showed.
+I wanted to run the test with different hardware configurations which might influence the final deployment.
 I also wanted to prove that the CPU was not being throttled, and thus artificially capping the results.
 So the benchmark was repeated 10 times on armhf and arm64 with the following six configurations:
  1. The Official Case with the lid on
  1. The Official Case with the lid removed
  1. An Aluminium Armour case (https://thepihut.com/products/aluminium-armour-heatsink-case-for-raspberry-pi-4)
  1. An ICE-Tower case without the fan (https://thepihut.com/products/ice-tower-raspberry-pi-4-cpu-cooler)
  1. An ICE-Tower case with the fan (https://thepihut.com/products/ice-tower-raspberry-pi-4-cpu-cooler)

-Some references I used:
+Some references I used for temperature and cpu throttling:
  . https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-needs-fan-heres-why-and-how-you-can-add-one
  . https://www.raspberrypi.org/blog/thermal-testing-raspberry-pi-4/